outl1ne/nova-notes-field/README.md

 ## Custom delete authorization

-By default, only the user that wrote the note can delete it and noone can delete system notes.
+By default, only the user that wrote the note can delete it and no one can delete system notes.

 You can define which user(s) can delete which notes by defining a new Laravel authorization Gate called `delete-nova-note`.